aradidaniel/coffeemaker/README.md

     - **Option 2**: Fill the bean tray.
     - **Option 3**: Place a cup on the serve tray.
     - **Option 4**: Shut down the coffee machine.

+Alternatively you can also find the JAR files under the [releases](https://github.com/aradidaniel/coffeemaker/releases).

 ## Docker
 The CoffeeMaker system can be containerized using Docker.
 This allows for easy deployment and consistent environments across different systems.